 The main difference between S Corp and C Corp status is how you pay federal taxes.

-In short, S Corps are common for a business-of-one, as a way to reduce the self-employment tax you pay on your individual income.
+In short, it is common for a business-of-one to elect to be treated as an S Corp as a way to reduce the self-employment tax you pay on your individual income.
 C Corps pay corporate taxes and are more common for larger or more complex corporations with more than 100 shareholders or international business owners.

 You’ll also face limitations on what types of businesses can be classified as S Corp or C Corp.